 Do not micromanage.
 Just stop!

-Meaning, have some fucking faith in your people.
+Meaning, have some faith in your people.
 If you think that riding their backside like some talon, digging your claws into their back will have better results, YOU are a FOOL.

 And for the love of god, do not disguise your micromanaging leadership style as “supervising”.